Playas del Este, Cuba

 The green of its natural environment and the blue of the sea will make of your stay here a pleasant experience.
 No wonder Eastern beaches are a wonderful option.

-- Hotel in Playas del Este Cuba
+Mapa de Playas del Este

 Havana, capital of Cuba, is a city of paradoxes and contradictions.
 Its main attractions are the beauty of its historical center, the exceptional architecture, the revolutionary and Cuban iconography (from the Malecón to the Plaza de la Revolución Square, as well as La Giraldilla), and its vast cultural offerings. he history of Havana is a fascinating one.
 Here you will find interesting museums, impressive restoration projects, and an excellent music culture ranging from street music to cabaret.